cupy/cupy/docs/source/reference/interoperability.rst

 .. warning::

-    ``__cuda_array_interface__`` specifies that the object lifetime must be managed by the user, so it is an undefined behavior if the exported object is destroyed while still in use by the consumer.
+    ``__cuda_array_interface__`` specifies that the object lifetime must be managed by the user, so it is an undefined behavior if the exported object is destroyed while still in use by the consumer library.

 .. note::